 After a fun but frustrating trip to Snowmass in January, we were excited about our second excursion to the mountains in March.
 I had been cleared by my bone doctor to ski and Jim was looking forward to exploring another Colorado town.
 Skiing after a major injury and four months of relative inactivity turned out to be as much of a challenge as the doctor had warned, and Jim didn't get as much exploring done as he had planned, but it was still a fun time with our ski club friends.

 Our trip from home started out in the snow!
-Kerry & Marianne Hines had invited us to spend the night at their place in Markham so that we could get the bulk of our drive out of the way.
-We could carpool to the airport for our early morning departure.
-Jim & I left home an hour earlier than we normally allow because of the weather.
+Kerry & Marianne Hines invited us to spend the night at their place in Markham to get the bulk of our drive out of the way.
+We carpooled to the airport for our early morning departure.
+Jim & I left home an hour earlier than we normally would because of the weather.
 It was a miserable drive, but we made it.
 I'm sorry I didn't get a picture at the Hines' because it was a winter wonderland.

 One complication for both skiing and exploring was the weather.
 Much of the time we were in Steamboat, this was what we experienced.

 The upside?
 We had plenty of snow.
-The natives told us that it wasn't really what they would call "champagne powder," but it was close enough for us easterners.
+The natives told us that it wasn't what THEY would call "champagne powder," but it was close enough for us easterners.

-I took the next day off to nurse muscles I had forgotten I had!
+I rested the next day to nurse muscles I had forgotten I had!

 My next morning on skis was a rare time of sunshine.
 L-R: Kerry, Cara, me, Marianne, Barry, Rosemary & Kathy.
 It's so much easier to ski when you can see where you are going!